 In the west is Petrified Forest.
 To get here, you will need to drive on a gravel road, but your reward is seeing ancient, petrified logs and some of the best wildlife sightings in the park.

-Map of the South Unit | Best Things to Do in Theodore Roosevelt National Park
+Complete Guide to the South Unit of Theodore Roosevelt National Park

 The North Unit is located one hour north of the South Unit.
 To get here, take US-85 north from Belfield.